jo3-l/serenity/src/framework/README.md

 # `#framework`

 This is the Serenity framework, an extremely flexible and powerful framework for Discord bots.
-It's currently private right now (just used for this bot) but I hope to polish it up and release it to the public someday.
+Though it's not currently easily available for use in other projects, I hope to polish it up and release it someday.

 # Acknowledgements